2-channel HD video, 5.1 channel audio, 10.5 minutes, 2011

-Fehily Contemporary, Melbourne (2012), Spaced: Art Out of Place, Fremantle Arts Centre (2012), Animal/Human, UQ Art Museum, Brisbane (2012), The Social Life of Things, Faculty Gallery, Monash University (2012), Animal Ark, Art Gallery of Western Australia (2014).
+Animal Ark, Art Gallery of Western Australia (2014); Fehily Contemporary, Melbourne (2012); Spaced: Art Out of Place, Fremantle Arts Centre (2012); Animal/Human, UQ Art Museum, Brisbane (2012); and The Social Life of Things, Faculty Gallery, Monash University, Melbourne (2012).
 Art Gallery of Western Australia collection.

-The artists gratefully acknowledge the support of IASKA, Pennie Aitken, Moora Fine Arts Society and the participants from Moora and environs who agreed to be videotaped while working with their animals.
+The artists gratefully acknowledge the support of IASKA, Pennie Aitken, Moora Fine Arts Society and the participants from Moora, Western Australia.

 'Commissioned as part of an IASKA residency program pairing artists with remote Western Australian communities, Leber and Chesworth's latest work, The Way You Move Me, traces the subtleties, complexities and rhythms implicit in the mass-movement of cattle and sheep across the vast farming properties...